Battle of the Eureka Stockade: Estimates of the death toll

 Battle of the Eureka Stockade honour roll.

 The exact numbers of deaths and injuries cannot be determined as, according to researcher Dorothy Wickham, many miners "fled to the surrounding bush, and it is likely a good many more died a lonely death or suffered the agony of their wounds, hidden from the authorities for fear of repercussions".

 It has been thought that all the deaths at Eureka were men.
 However, the diary of Charles Evans describes a funeral cortege for a woman who was mercilessly butchered by a mounted trooper while pleading for the life of her husband during the battle.
 Her name and the fate and identity of her husband remain unknown.

 There are no recorded casualties among the Victorian police officers who took part in the battle.

 Victorian death register

 On 20 June 1855, the registrar of Ballarat, William Thomas Pooley, entered 27 consecutive names into the Victorian death register.
-There are a least three dead buried outside of Ballarat.
+There are at least three dead buried outside of Ballarat.
 In total, it has been discovered that there are at least ten other individuals not found on the register but referred to elsewhere as having died.